zsa/docs/README.markdown

 1. Go to [github.com/jackhumbert/qmk_firmware](https://github.com/jackhumbert/qmk_firmware) and read the Readme
 2. Follow the instructions for [ergodox_ez configuration](https://github.com/jackhumbert/qmk_firmware/tree/master/keyboard/ergodox_ez)
-3. Create a repository to track your configuration and **[add it to the wiki](https://github.com/ErgoDox-EZ/docs/wiki/Existing-configurations)**
+3. Create a repository to track your configuration and **submit a pull-request to add it here**

 ## Information about the ErgoDox EZ